Bandwidth-Samples/messaging-send-receive-sms-js/README.md

 <!-- /TOC -->

 # Description
-Using a tool capable of making POST requests (Postman), send a POST request to the apps endpoint `/callbacks/outbound/messaging` with a json body like:
+Using a tool capable of making POST requests (Postman), send a POST request to the app's endpoint `/callbacks/outbound/messaging` with a json body like:
 ```json
 {
   "to": "+19199994444",